25th Space Range Squadron: Space tactics development and range control

 A requirement for a safe and secure space range mission was conceived by Air Force Space Command in 2001.
 Connecting to its strategic training range and tactics development lineage, the 25th was reactivated at Schriever Air Force Base, Colorado as the 25th Space Control Tactics Squadron, on 1 July 2004.

 In November 2007, the Executioners were redesignated at as the 25th Space Range Squadron and later tested new space control tactics in a secure environment.

 Air Force Reserve Command activated the 379th Space Range Squadron in April 2012 as an associate unit, joining the 25th in its range management function.

 In 2013, the 25th was transferred back to Air Combat Command and moved under the Nevada Test and Training Range of the United States Air Force Warfare Center.

-On 21 June 2017, the 25th celebrated its "Centennial Anniversary" and became one of the first Air Force units to trace its linage over 100 years.
+On 21 June 2017, the 25th celebrated its "Centennial Anniversary" and became one of the first Air Force units to trace its lineage over 100 years.

 On 24 July 2020 the 25th Space Range Squadron was transferred to the United States Space Force and assigned to the Space Training and Readiness Delta Provisional.

 On 23 August 2021, Space Training and Readiness Command was activated and on 30 August Space Delta 11 held an activation ceremony, officially aligning all Space Force range and aggressor units under a single command, including the 25th.